The Contract I Was Living.

 Staying longer than I should because leaving felt unbearable.

-But internally, I was still living the same contract:
+But inside of me, I was still living the same contract:

 I wasn't just responding to people or environments.